 Opposite Pompeii’s amphitheater is the Foro Boario.
 Misnamed because archaeologists originally thought the site was a cattle market, excavations in the 1960s revealed it was once actually an extensive vineyard.

 More than 2,000 vines were found, with almost the exact spacing between each vine as recommended by the ancient agricultural writers Pliny and Columella.
 Each vine was attached to a stake and 58 fruit trees were also planted in the vineyard.

 Local workers at the time of excavation even commented that the four depressions found around root cavities were identical to the holes holding water in their own vineyards.

 At the back of the vineyard was a small two-room structure housing a lever wine press and ten dolia—large ceramic fermentation jars buried into the ground to keep temperatures consistently cool.

-There are also numerous triclinia for eating and drinking scattered among the vineyard, suggesting the owner did a thriving business opposite the amphitheatre, with gladiatorial patrons coming to relax, eat, and drink before and after spectacles.
+There are also numerous triclinia for eating and drinking scattered among the vineyard, suggesting the owner did a thriving business opposite the amphitheater, with gladiatorial patrons coming to relax, eat, and drink before and after spectacles.

 Resurrecting Ancient Wine

 That such large and valuable pieces of land within the city walls were dedicated to wine-making gives insight to the profitable nature and high esteem viticulture held in Roman communities.